FY2022

 reporter

-Rin Mizoe (Osaka Kyoiku University, Faculty of Education, 1st year)
+Rin Mizoe (1st year, Faculty of Education, Osaka Kyoiku University)

 Akinori Inui (Associate Professor, Faculty of Economics, Kyoto Tachibana University)

-Ken Kato (Kyoto City Board of Education, School Guidance Division)
+Mr. Ken Kato (Kyoto City Board of Education, School Guidance Division, Supervisor)

-In the new Course of Study, which has been implemented since this academic year, seven new subjects have been established that include the word "inquiry."
-One of them, "Comprehensive Inquiry," is expected to provide an opportunity not only to acquire qualities and abilities related to discovering and solving problems, but also to think about "how to live one's own life" for career development after graduation.
-In this subcommittee, we will consider how exploratory activities have affected career development, based on reports from current university and graduate students.
+In the new course of study, which has been implemented since this year, seven new courses have been established that include the word “inquiry.”
+One of them, “Comprehensive Inquiry Time,” is expected to provide an opportunity not only for students to acquire qualities and abilities related to discovering and solving problems, but also for thinking about “one’s own way of being and how to live” for career development after graduation.
+In this subcommittee, we will consider how inquiry activities have affected career development, based on the reports of current undergraduate and graduate students.

 reporter

-Mr. Akatsuki Oyamaguchi (Chief of Inquiry Department, Kyoto Sangyo University High School)
+Mr. Akira Oyamaguchi (Chief, Department of Inquiry, Kyoto Sangyo University High School)

 reporter